deepset-ai/haystack/docs/_src/api/api/reader.md

 to a value so only a single batch is used.
 - `use_gpu`: Whether to use GPU (if available)
 - `no_ans_boost`: How much the no_answer logit is boosted/increased.
-If set to None (default), disables returning "no answer" predictions.
+If set to 0 (default), the no_answer logit is not changed.
 If a negative number, there is a lower chance of "no_answer" being predicted.
 If a positive number, there is an increased chance of "no_answer"
+- `return_no_answer`: Whether to include no_answer predictions in the results.
 - `top_k_per_candidate`: How many answers to extract for each candidate doc that is coming from the retriever (might be a long text).
 Note that this is not the number of "final answers" you will receive (see `top_k` in FARMReader.predict() or Finder.get_answers() for that)